Bozo-Games/Template/README.md

 ```
 nodemon app.js
 ```
+6. update README.md

 ## Explaining the File structure
+TODO fill this out
+### app.js
+this is the file that starts the server and runs the entire app.
+### ./server
+in this folder all javascripts only to be run on server are placed
+#### ./server/socektIORoutes/routes.js

+### ./client

 ## Trouble shooting
 TODO: if you ever have problems fill this out